kartonfarkas/api_docs/source/suite/customers/querying_interface_languages.rst

    The administrator API is available only from specific IP addresses.
 For more information, please contact emarsys support.

-This returns the list of available interface languages.
+Returns the list of available interface languages.

 Endpoint
 --------